vic-ma/howtodismantle.github.io/_posts/2024-10-01-The-Ultimate-Guide-to-build-Enterprise-Templates-for-Peakboard-applications.md

 ---
 Building a Peakboard application is easy and straightforward.
 But as the scope increases, the team working on the application usually becomes more spread out, with people from different departments and geographical locations working on the same application.
 In this case, there are some [best practices and patterns for enterprise](/How-to-manage-and-organise-team-access-for-Peakboard-boxes-in-large-organisations.html) to consider.

-In this article, we'll discuss how to build an enterprise-wide template to meet all necessary requirements regarding Corporate Design and ensure even non-design or non-marketing people can build their dashboards and applications aligned with corporate regulations.
-The steps described here have turned out to be best practices through hundreds of customer projects.
+In this article, we'll discuss how to build an enterprise-wide Peakboard template that meets corporate design requirements, and ensures that even non-design and non-marketing people can build dashboards and applications that comply with corporate regulations.
+The steps described here have turned out to be best practices for hundreds of customer projects.

 ## Colors